bbbradsmith/hatariB/README.md

 Remaining tasks before ready for public testing:
 * On-screen keyboard.
-* Help screen. (paused, dimmed, with text on top)
-* Pause screen (paused, optionally dimmed, no text)
-* Have funnelled Log_AlertDlg to onscreen notifications.
-Try to disable any that are too frequent or already diagnosed.
 * Help screen should mention licenses, GPLv2, Miniz MIT, etc.
 * Input seems to get "stuck" sometimes, not sure of the cause.
 Mouse buttons stop working or can't stop firing, etc. can't seem to remedy it when it happens except doing a reset.
 Added CORE_INPUT_DEBUG=1 which adds a debug log option if it comes up again... remember to set to 0 for release.
 * Relocate the vscode project out of the ignored "secrets" folder, it's worth preserving on github too, just clean up the absolute paths and stuff (maybe c:\msys64 is acceptable tho).